Blog

 As the Greek philosopher, Heraclitus famously stated, "Change is the only constant in life."

-There’s no arguing that the world has experienced a lot of change over the last few years.
-This is especially true for clinical laboratories providing diagnostic services for laboratory medicine, anatomic pathology, and molecular medicine, where pandemic-driven disruptions that upended many aspects of how the industry operates are still being felt.
-The result has been unpredictable demand for services, supply chain shortages, and, most alarming, high stress on the clinical laboratory workforce.
-In particular, the pandemic brought into sharp focus the shortage of qualified laboratory professionals, a looming challenge that is now dramatically in play.
+There’s no arguing that the world has experienced many changes over the last few years.
+This is especially true for clinical laboratories providing diagnostic services for laboratory medicine, anatomic pathology, and molecular medicine, where pandemic-driven disruptions that upended many aspects of the industry are still being felt.
+The result has been an unpredictable demand for lab services, supply chain shortages, and, most alarming, high stress on the clinical laboratory workforce.
+In particular, the pandemic brought into sharp focus the shortage of qualified laboratory professionals, a looming challenge now dramatically in play.

-This has major implications for the healthcare industry, because behind the scenes in support of nearly every stage of the healthcare continuum is a medical laboratory scientist.
+This has major implications for the healthcare industry, because behind the scenes in support of nearly every stage of the healthcare continuum is a professional known as a medical laboratory scientist.
 In the United States, approximately 14 billion laboratory tests are performed annually in more than 260,000 Clinical Laboratory Improvement Amendment (CLIA)-certified laboratories.
-Although laboratory services only comprise a small fraction of annual U.S. healthcare expenditure (approximately 3 percent), the clinical laboratory remains an essential part of the healthcare system.
-The medical laboratory scientists who perform this work are either clinical laboratory technicians and technologists, histotechnologists, or cytotechnologists.
+Although laboratory services only comprise a small fraction of annual U.S. healthcare expenditure (approximately 3 percent), the clinical laboratory remains an essential part of our country’s healthcare system.
+Medical laboratory scientists who perform this work are clinical laboratory technicians and technologists, histotechnologists, or cytotechnologists.

 Staffing Shortage: A Growing Concern Years in the Making

 It’s commonly known that lab-based diagnostic testing is the highest-volume activity in the medical industry.
-Nearly every time a patient enters a healthcare facility, laboratory testing is performed as part of their care.
+Nearly every time a patient enters a healthcare facility, laboratory testing is performed as part of his or her care.
 Unfortunately, the laboratory industry is experiencing a significant shortage of qualified personnel even as the need for their services grows daily.

 It is estimated that the industry is short between 20,000 and 25,000 laboratory technologists, with roughly 335,000 such professionals currently employed nationwide.
 That’s one technologist for every 1,000 U.S. citizens, a shortfall of about 7 percent.
-Unfortunately, unless things change, the gap is only going to get wider and the problem more acute.
+Unless this trajectory changes, the gap will grow even wider and the problem more acute.

 What’s Causing the Shortage, and What Can Be Done?

 Dr. Crawford and his colleagues are well aware of this disturbing trend.
-That’s why his top goal at the moment is advocating for qualified professionals to join the laboratory workforce.
+Because of this, his top objective is to advocate for more qualified professionals to join the laboratory workforce.

 So, where to start?

-According to the doctor, qualified candidates often are simply not aware of the options available.
+According to the doctor, qualified candidates often aren’t aware of what options are available to them.

 “Nursing, physician assistants, and other healthcare professions have received more publicity coverage, especially over the last 20 years,” he observed.
 “In recent times, the visibility of the laboratory profession has been poor, being virtually unknown to school counselors, both at the high school and college associate degree level.
 In general, it takes knowing someone or being influenced by someone in the field to get hooked.”